humanitycodes/www/coursework/lessons/slides/sinatra-gems-arrays-uninjected-erb.md

 ---

-## Embedding our cats into the page with Ruby
+## Embedding our cats into the page with ERB

 ```
 <% @pictures.each do |pic| %>